 Image-based object tracking is the state-of-the-art for accurate quantification of 3D skeletal motion, and biplanar videoradiography is an important method that enables researchers to study the wrist, total wrist arthroplasty, and distal radioulnar joint in vivo.
 Although carpal bones cannot be tracked optimally in BVR, methods such as multiplanar videoradiography can limit the occlusion of the carpal bones.
 Alternative methods such as MRI and CT scanning can be used if there is no need for high temporal resolution, and there is no need to study the motion for a long time.
 Other methods such as optical motion capture can also be used when researchers can eliminate motion artifact, which can only happen in in vitro biomechanical studies.

-In this study, we demonstrated BVR usage for the wrist, total wrist arthroplasty, and distal radioulnar joint.
+In these studies, we demonstrated BVR usage for the wrist, total wrist arthroplasty, and distal radioulnar joint.
 BVR has also been used to study the spine33, 34, shoulder35–39, elbow40, hip41, knee42–44, and foot and ankle45–48.
 In the upper extremity field, potential applications of BVR in the research setting include following the progression of a disease and dynamically capturing bone and joint movement.
-This method can also be used to study the accuracy of implant movement with the hope of designing better implants or finding potential reasons for implant failure.
+This method can also be used to study the accurate implant motion with the hope of finding potential reasons for implant failure or designing better implants.

 DIsclosures: